ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 > **ESCALATION — Israel Strikes Isfahan Overnight.
 Iran Fires Missiles at Central Israel.**
 >
 > While the US has paused strikes (extended to April 6), Israel continues its independent campaign.
-Overnight strikes hit Isfahan — a major industrial and nuclear research hub.
+Overnight strikes hit Isfahan, a major industrial and nuclear research hub.
 Iran retaliated with two waves of missiles targeting central Israel.
-The parallel tracks — diplomacy via Pakistan and combat via Israel — create an unstable dynamic.
+The parallel tracks, diplomacy via Pakistan and combat via Israel, create an unstable dynamic.

 **The implications for oil and markets:**